jeaninemjordan/World_Weather_Analysis/README.md

 ### Statistical Analysis

-Linear regression was used to study the relationship between latitude versus maximum temperature, humidity, cloudiness, and wind speed using global city data.
+A statistical analysis was conducted to study the relationship between latitude versus maximum temperature, humidity, cloudiness, and wind speed using global city data.
+In the scatterplot visualizations, a definite correlation in latitude and maximum temperature is observed.
+Metrics such as wind speed, humidity and cloudiness are more unpredictable, making their relationships versus city latitude more difficult to see.

 Below are scatterplot visualizations depicting this analysis using data obtained using the OpenWeatherMap API.

 #### Maximum Temperature
 ![](Weather_Data/Fig1.png)